wfro/bgr-boilerplate/README.md

-bolt, go, react

-client
-  - react
+# Boilerplate for the BGR stack - BoltDB, Go, and React

+TODO:

+- [ ] Create/read/update/destroy with Bolt
+- [ ] Add a router
-  - webpack
+- [ ] Add webpack
-  - sass?

-server
-  - bolt
-  - users crud
-  - serve assets
+- [ ] Serve assets